Rajajinagar metro station

-Rajajinagar is a metro station on the Green Line of the Namma Metro serving the Rajajinagar area of Bangalore, India.
+Rajajinagar is an elevated metro station on the North-South corridor of the Green Line of Namma Metro serving the Rajajinagar area of Bengaluru, India.
 Located close to Navrang Theatre.
-The station was constructed by Punj Lloyd, and was opened to the public on 1 March 2014.
+The station was constructed by Punj Lloyd-Sembawang Infrastructure (India) JV, and was opened to the public on 1 March 2014.

 Station layout

 Entry/Exits

 There are 2 Entry/Exit points – A and B. Commuters can use either of the points for their travel.